anhinga/2019-python-drafts/vispy/atparty-2019/README.md

             self.program['iControl1'] = 1
 ```

+I have also added some control by letters with a somewhat different logic, but that was probably a mistake.

 If one were to add keyboard control on the Shadertoy site, the code doing that would be quite different (they have a dedicated "texture keyboard" for this).

 Another difference is that mouse click event does not work in VisPy right now, one has to drag the mouse to communicate with the program: